 Thank you so much for this opportunity to introduce myself and my wedding photos company.
 I am Heather, co-founder and She-E-O of Shadowcatcher Imagery.
 Shadowcatcher Imagery is a team of talented, creative wedding photographers and videographers serving the San Diego and North County areas.

 Shadowcatcher Imagery was established on July 4th, 2004, Independence Day, by myself and my husband Skip.
 Over the years, Skip, also a super talented photographer, and I have grown our business to include an amazing trusted team of creatives, bringing our couples Wedding & Engagement Photography-Videography and our signature Photo Booth-The Ultimate VIP Selfie!

-The moments at a wedding are one of a kind amazing, and it is always a thrill and an honor to be there to capture them
+The moments at a wedding are one of a kind amazing, and it is always a thrill and an honor to be there to capture the must have wedding photos.

-After a successful run in the San Diego arts scene, which included two solo shows of my photography at the San Diego Art institute, and a showing at The Super Bowl, Skip and I both felt it was time for something with more meaning.
+After a successful run in the San Diego art scene, which included two solo shows of my photography at the San Diego Art Institute, and a showing at The Super Bowl, Skip and I both felt it was time for something with more meaning.
 What better than a wedding day to be surrounded by all those powerful emotions that fuel my creativity?
 The bride when she first slips on her dress, his face as she steps down the aisle, Mom's tears quietly falling down her cheek during the ceremony.
-The moments at a wedding are one of a kind amazing, and it is always a thrill and an honor to be there to capture them.
+The moments at a wedding are one of a kind amazing, and it is always a thrill and an honor to be there to capture the must have wedding photos.

-There really isn’t one word to describe our style, I feel it is a beautiful blending of Fashion/ Editorial, Candid and Artistic.
+There really isn’t one word to describe our wedding photos, I feel it is a beautiful blending of Fashion/ Editorial, Candid and Artistic.
 It’s all about seeing and feeling those special moments, and at times being able to create those moments for the camera.